niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

 #.
 We add constraint so that subscription End date must be equal or greater than Start date.
 #.
 Add Dates required boolean field on Subscription Template model, if setted, then the Start date and End date will be required
 #.
 Add Period field on Subscription Template model that let us know how many times will be repeated the subscription taking into account the recurrence, if setted, compute automatically the End date of the subscription everytime the start date or the subscription tempalte is change.
+#.
+If you have a sale order that have both, subscription products and products
+   that generate projects or tasks, then the created subscriptions will re use the analytic account that was created for the project/tasks.

 Installation
 ============